Christine Steel

-Christine Steel is an American actress, known for her role of Jenny Andrews on the TV series Team Knight Rider as well as the Tiberium Mutant Umagon in Command & Conquer: Tiberian Sun.
+Christine Steel is a former American actress, known for her role of Jenny Andrews on the TV series Team Knight Rider as well as the Tiberium Mutant Umagon in Command & Conquer: Tiberian Sun.

 Early life

 Steel was born in Riverside, New Jersey, and spent the majority of her life in San Francisco.
 Steel's ancestry is combined Asian, Native American, Latino, and Italian.

 Career

 She began acting at age 15 where she performed the role of Anita in her community theater's production of West Side Story.
 She attended UCLA, where she graduated cum laude in theater arts.
 Her other television credits include The District and 18 Wheels of Justice.
 Her film credits include roles in The Last Late Night and Even Steven.
 Steel also appears in the CD-ROM games Command & Conquer: Tiberian Sun and Riven: The Sequel to Myst.

+After retiring from acting in 2002, she has worked as a realtor in San Francisco.
+(3.)